vechain/vechain-docs/introduction-to-vechain/about-the-vechain-blockchain/consensus-deep-dive.md

 ## Proof of Authorithy (PoA)

-One of the biggest decisions when designing a public blockchain network is about designing the consensus algorithm.
-The protocol not only dictates how blockchain participants agree on how the blockchain grows but embodies the governance model imposed upon the network.
+Designing a consensus algorithm for a public blockchain network is a critical decision that influences how participants agree on the blockchain's growth and embodies the governance model of the network.
+VeChainThor implements the PoA consensus algorithm, aligning with our governance philosophy:

-Recall that the underlying design philosophy of our governance model is that:

 > _"neither a total centralization nor a total decentralization would be the correct answer, but a compromise from and balance of both would_."